When you’re excited about starting your film project, it’s hard to focus on legal and copyright issues.

 FINAL THOUGHTS

-Often, copyright issues are the last thing the filmmaker thinks of when they’re outputting their movie to DVD.
+Often, copyright issues are the last thing the filmmaker thinks of when making a documentary.
 But copyright should be the FIRST thing you think about as you plan and beginning shooting your movie.
 It could be difference between an audience seeing your movie or having it buried forever in a legal mess, never to see the light of day.

 Legal Check-List